Right-click for episode transcript

 [MUSIC PLAYING]

-TRAVIS: It takes patience with the animals to stay calm and give them space if they're wild.
-If you're going to be a rancher, it's-- it's passion.
+COLLIER: It takes patience with the animals to stay calm.
+And give them space, if they're wild.
+If you want to be a rancher, it's passion.
 It's love.
 It's a part of your blood.

 MOLLY BLOOM: Fiona, do you think you'd want to live on a ranch one day?